LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 How might you write an input utility function ``Agree``?
 You can speed things
 up by considering only the first letter of responses.
-If it is important that the user enter correctly, you should consider three categories of answer:  ones accepted as true, ones accepted as false, and ambiguous ones.
+Assume that it is important that the user enter correctly, you should consider three categories of answer:  ones accepted as true, ones accepted as false, and ambiguous ones.
 You need to allow for